Conditions

 Cycle changes that don't fit the usual explanations

-The most common early sign is a period that doesn't behave predictably.
-That might mean cycles longer than 35 days, cycles that vary by more than 10 days from month to month, or periods that skip entirely for months at a time.
+The most common early sign is a menstrual cycle that becomes unpredictable in its timing.
+Cycles longer than 35 days, cycles that vary by more than 10 days from month to month, periods that skip entirely — these are the patterns that, when seen once, get attributed to stress.
+When seen across six months, they start to form a different picture.

-One irregular cycle isn't significant.
-The pattern across several months is.
-A cycle of 45 days once is probably nothing.
-Cycles of 38, 51, 29, 44, and 60 days over six months is a different conversation.
-If you're trying to understand what causes irregular periods, PCOS is one of the more common answers — but it's not the only one.
+One cycle of 45 days is a data point.
+Cycles of 38, 51, 29, 44, and 60 days over six months is a pattern that belongs in a clinical conversation.
+If you're trying to understand what causes irregular periods, PCOS is among the more common answers — but not the only one, which is why the pattern across multiple cycles matters more than any single month's length.

-Worth noting: some people with PCOS have cycles that appear regular on the surface but aren't actually ovulatory.
-The bleed happens, the calendar looks normal, but no egg was released.
-This is harder to catch without tracking additional signs — temperature, cervical mucus, or ovulation tests.
+One nuance worth noting: some people with PCOS have cycles that appear regular in their timing but aren't producing ovulation.
+The period arrives on a predictable schedule, but no egg was released.
+This is called anovulatory cycling and is harder to detect without tracking temperature, cervical mucus, or using ovulation tests across several months — not just noting when bleeding starts.

 Acne that tracks with your cycle

-Hormonal acne in PCOS tends to cluster along the jawline, chin, and lower cheeks.
-It's often cystic — deep, painful, and slow to resolve — rather than the surface-level breakouts associated with teenage skin.
+Hormonal acne in PCOS tends to concentrate along the jawline, lower cheeks, and chin.
+It's often deep and cystic rather than surface-level, and it can be painful and slow to clear — different in texture and behaviour from the breakouts most people associate with adolescence.

 Hair changes in two directions

-Excess hair growth — hirsutism — on the face, chin, chest, stomach, or inner thighs is one of the more visible androgen symptoms.
-It's also one of the most underreported, because many women manage it with hair removal before mentioning it to a doctor.
+Hirsutism — increased or coarser hair growth on the face, chin, chest, stomach, or inner thighs — is one of the more visible androgen symptoms.
+It's also among the most underreported, because most people manage it with hair removal before mentioning it to a doctor.
+The result is that the symptom gets addressed without ever being identified.

 Fatigue that isn't explained by poor sleep

-Persistent tiredness, particularly after meals or in the afternoon, can be an early sign of insulin resistance — which affects a significant proportion of people with PCOS regardless of body weight.
-The body produces insulin normally but doesn't use it efficiently, which affects energy regulation.
+Persistent tiredness — particularly in the afternoon, or in the hours after eating — can be an early sign of insulin resistance.
+Insulin resistance affects a significant proportion of people with PCOS regardless of body weight: the body produces insulin normally but uses it inefficiently, disrupting energy regulation throughout the day.

 Mood shifts tied to your cycle